Ube Industries (UBEOY) versus The Competition Financial Review

-Ube Industries (OTCMKTS: UBEOY – Get Rating) is one of 684 publicly-traded companies in the “Holding & other investment offices” industry, but how does it weigh in compared to its rivals?
-We will compare Ube Industries to related businesses based on the strength of its earnings, analyst recommendations, profitability, risk, institutional ownership, valuation and dividends.
+Ube Industries (OTCMKTS: UBEOY – Get Rating) is one of 680 public companies in the “Holding & other investment offices” industry, but how does it contrast to its competitors?
+We will compare Ube Industries to related businesses based on the strength of its dividends, risk, analyst recommendations, valuation, earnings, profitability and institutional ownership.

-Ube Industries pays an annual dividend of $0.31 per share and has a dividend yield of 2.9%.
-Ube Industries pays out 20.7% of its earnings in the form of a dividend.
-As a group, “Holding & other investment offices” companies pay a dividend yield of 7.8% and pay out 51.1% of their earnings in the form of a dividend.

-Ube Industries has a beta of 0.72, indicating that its stock price is 28% less volatile than the S&P 500.
-Comparatively, Ube Industries’ rivals have a beta of 0.11, indicating that their average stock price is 89% less volatile than the S&P 500.

-This is a breakdown of recent recommendations for Ube Industries and its rivals, as reported by MarketBeat.com.
+This is a summary of recent recommendations for Ube Industries and its competitors, as reported by MarketBeat.

 |Sell Ratings